status-im/status-web/apps/website/docs/getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md

 ## Customize your profile

 Here you only fill out basic information.
-You can customize your Status profile further at any time in the [Status settings][edit-your-status-profile].
+You can customize your Status profile further at any time in the [Status settings](../edit-your-status-profile.md).

 === "Mobile"